Leafwing-Studios/Emergence/design/src/glossary.md

 ### Plausibility and realism

-Fictional worlds are plausible if they have a set of intuitive, internally consistent rules.
+Fictional worlds are plausible if they have a set of learnable, internally consistent rules.
 They are realistic to the extent to which these rules match those of real life.

 Worlds that lack plausibility will not be **immersive**, and will not feel [coherent](glossary.md#cohesion).